How Hormones Affect Breast CancerFact Sheet

 A pooled analysis of data from more than 50 studies found that while women were taking birth control pills (and shortly thereafter), they had a 10 to 30 percent higher risk of breast cancer than women who had never used the pill .
-Once women stopped taking the pill, their risk began to decrease and returned to that of never users in about 10 years .
+Once women stopped taking the pill, their risk began to decrease and after about 10 years, returned to that of women who have never taken the pill .

 In most studies on this topic, women were taking older, higher-dose forms of the pill.

-Although taking the pill slightly increases risk, most women on the pill are at low risk of breast cancer because they are young and premenopausal.
+Although taking the pill slightly increases risk, most women on the pill have a low risk of breast cancer because they are young and premenopausal.
 So, even with a slight increase in risk, they are still unlikely to get breast cancer.
 And, once women stop taking the pill, the slight increase in risk begins to decrease and over time, goes away .

-Before making any decisions about birth control pills, you should weigh the pros and cons of using them.
-Though they have some risks, birth control pills also have some benefits including preventing unwanted pregnancies and decreasing the risk of both uterine and ovarian cancers [190-191].
+Before making any decisions about birth control pills, you should talk to your health care provider and weigh the pros and cons of using them.
+Though they have some risks, birth control pills can prevent unwanted pregnancies and decrease the risk of both uterine and ovarian cancers [35-37].

-A pooled analysis and a recent study on Depo Provera showed no impact on breast cancer risk overall.
-A possible increase in risk was found among current, longer-term users compared to never users [195-196].
+A pooled analysis and a study on Depo Provera showed no impact on breast cancer risk overall.
+However, a possible increase in risk was found among current, longer-term users compared to women who never used Depo Provera [40-41].

 Talk to your health care provider about the pros and cons of Depo Provera or other types of birth control containing hormones before using them.

 Blood Androgen Levels